mmistakes/made-mistakes-jekyll/_posts/2011-04-21-collecting-records-artwork.md

 ---
 layout: post
 title: "Collecting Records for the Artwork"
-headline: "Collecting Records"
-subheadline: "Mostly for the Artwork &amp; Sometimes the Music"
 description: "How the hand crafted aesthic found in DIY released emo and hardcore records started my collecting addiction."
 category: articles
 image: